The best dataset on UK public library usage is Public Lending Right (PLR).

 Our aim is to make efficiency savings by relocating PLR operations to sit alongside other corporate functions and to implement a new IT application taking advantage of new technology which, as well as adding new functionality, will support modernisation.

 That sounds very good, although may be bad news for LEWIS being updated.
 Data must still be collected, and excitingly in July 2018 was updated to include ebook loans.
 But perhaps the changing of teams and IT systems will mean this will not make it into the current online query tool.

 What could it look like?

 After exploring the data in a web format, it was interesting to imagine what a PLR dataset could look like as a simple spreadsheet.
 Maybe something like this (with more rows).

 |2014/2015||01/05/2015 - 30/06/2015||Portsmouth||9780747586500||JK Rowling||Harry Potter and the Prisoner of Azkaban||3||9.6|

-So, between May and June 2015, there were 3 issues in Portsmouth of that particular ISBN.
-Portsmouth are part of the South East region, along with East Sussex and Hampshire.
-It looks like all those service actuals are multiplied by 3.2 to get the gross figure.
-Presumably the multiplier varies on a regional basis, depending on the sample size within that region.
+To explain this, between May and June 2015, there were 3 issues in Portsmouth of that particular ISBN.
+Portsmouth are part of the South East sample region, at the time this was along with East Sussex and Hampshire.
+All those service actuals are multiplied by 3.2 to get the gross figure.
+Presumably the multiplier varies on a regional basis, depending on the sample size and CIPFA totals within that region.

 Will it be open?